Other positions

 General

-• Promote practical health, safety and wellbeing practices
+- Promote practical health, safety, and wellbeing practices

 Integrated Design Project (IDP)

-• Process orders for parts requested by students
+- Process orders for student project parts